Tanzeebul-Tamim/Fluffy-Friends-Server/README.md

 - ***DELETE*** `/allToys/id/:id`: Delete a toy

 ## Also checkout Fluffy-Friends-Client
-Visit the client-side repository of the Fluffy Friends website - https://github.com/Tanzeebul-Tamim/Fluffy-Friends-Client
+Visit the client-side repository of [Fluffy Friends](https://github.com/Tanzeebul-Tamim/Fluffy-Friends-Client) website
 ## Contributing

 Feel free to contribute by submitting a pull request.
 Please ensure that your code follows the project's coding standards and includes relevant tests.